 Minimum Length of Stay: 1 year w/ stipend, short term visits considered

-Interns at Deck Family Farm intern & apprentice program is to train the next generation of farmers.
+The goal of the Deck Family Farm intern & apprentice program is to train the next generation of farmers.
 The farm hosts 5-7 interns and 2-4 apprentices. .
 Interns participate in all aspects of animal handling, care, and management as well as marketing and community building.
 Farm management, employees, and apprentices work alongside and help to support the learning experience of interns.
 Interns are part of the “Farmily”, a typical week might consist of working a farmers market, milking cows/goats, making butter, yogurt, or cheese, cracking nuts, slopping out a pig stalls, helping to bring newborn lambs, piglets and calves into the world, running spreadsheets, feeding chickens, collecting eggs, chopping wood, and/or preparing a meal for the community.
 Opportunities are only limited by the imagination.

 The farm enterprises are as follows:

 Raw milk dairy: Milking an average of 10-15 cows year round.
 The herd is held as a cooperative and owned by shareholders who pay for feed, care and milking of the herd.
 Butter, cheese, and yogurt along with fresh milk are produced for shareholders.

 Heritage pasture raised hazelnut finished pork.
 Sows farrow in the barn in the winter.
 Piglets are fed raw milk from the dairy during weaning and finished on hazelnuts.
 We produce our pigs birth to finish.

 100% grass fed and finished Certified Organic Heritage Galloway beef.
 Management intensive grazing has brought greater fertility to farm pastures, and rotating crops of grains, legumes and grasses has extended our grazing season to 8-9 months of the year.